symlex/rest-api/README.md

 This is an example REST API application based on [Symlex Core](https://github.com/symlex/symlex-core).

-*Note: https://github.com/symlex/symlex-core contains the kernel and routers as reusable components.*

 ## Setup ##

 Before you start, make sure you have PHP 7.1+, Composer and Docker installed on your system